Chattanooga Whiskey Company

 The Chattanooga Whiskey Company is a producer of bourbon whiskey and "Tennessee High Malt" bourbon whiskey, located in Chattanooga, Tennessee.
 The company was founded by Tim Piersant and Joe Ledbetter.
-The 1816 brand was launched in April 2012, and the company simultaneously announced its intention to help change local distilling laws.
+The brand was launched in April 2012, and the company simultaneously announced its intention to help change local distilling laws.
 The launch met with some initial criticism, primarily due to where the product was made (contract manufactured at MGP/LDI of Indiana), but Hamilton County laws prohibited the manufacture of "intoxicating liquors" at the time.
 Local public awareness eventually became a catalyst in galvanizing support to change Prohibition-era distilling laws.
 In March 2015, the company opened the first legal distillery in Chattanooga since Prohibition.
 The first experimental whiskey, "Batch 001: Tennessee High Malt", was released in August 2017.

 The company’s production facility and headquarters is located on Chattanooga’s riverfront and engages in larger scale production of select recipes created at the experimental facility.
 The facility began production in 2017 and has made Chattanooga Whiskey one of the largest craft whiskey producers in the state of Tennessee.

+Legislative Precedent, Vote Whiskey Campaign and "Whiskey Bill"/House Bill 102

+2009 Legislative Precedent, 2012 Vote Whiskey Campaign

+Prior to 2009, prohibition-era laws limited spirits production to only 3 counties in the state: Lincoln, Moore and Coffee.
+In 2009, Tennessee lawmakers voted 57-26 in favor of expanding spirits production to counties that already allowed its sale in both retail package sales of liquor and liquor-by-the-drink.
+Under the new law, 41 additional counties (adding to the 3 existing and out of 95 in Tennessee) began to permit spirit production within their borders.
+This expansion did not include Hamilton County (Chattanooga, TN).
+Chattanooga’s county, as well as several others, were included in early drafts but were excluded from the bill in a final conference committee when differences were resolved between House and Senate versions of the bill.

+By April, 2012, the company began selling their “Chattanooga Whiskey” brand locally and simultaneously started the process of engaging local government - with the goal to eventually manufacture their own Chattanooga Whiskey in Hamilton County.
+To help this cause, the company began a coordinated, event and social-media driven “Vote Whiskey” campaign, holding many rallies and social events to galvanize public support for the cause.